The Datadog MySQL integration can collect metrics from custom queries.

-When you add your custom query, you have to be careful to make sure each table you reference has its database qualified.
-This can be done by prepending the table with its database name in the following format:
+When adding a custom query to the MySQL conf.yaml, each table referenced must have the database qualified.
+This is done by prepending the table with its database name in the following format:

 SELECT * FROM database_name.table_name WHERE...

 If you omit the database name, the Agent fails to run the query with the error:

 No database selected.